 Some of our larger competitors also have substantially broader product lines and market focus and will therefore not be as susceptible to downturns in a particular market.
 Conditions in our market could change rapidly and significantly as a result of technological advancements, partnering by our competitors, or continuing market consolidation.
 New start-up companies that innovate, and large companies that are making significant investments in research and development, may invent similar or superior products and technologies that compete with our CaaS platform.
 In addition, some of our competitors may enter into new alliances with each other or may establish or strengthen cooperative relationships with agency partners, technology and application providers in complementary categories, or other parties.
 Furthermore, e-commerce on large marketplaces, such as Amazon, could increase as a percentage of all e-commerce activity, thereby reducing customer traffic to individual customer websites.
-Any such consolidation, acluaiston, alliance or competitor with greater financial, technical, marketing, service, and other resources, all of which could harm our ability to compete.
+Any such consolidation, acquisition, alliance or cooperative relationship could lead to pricing pressure, a loss of market share, or a smaller addressable share of the market.
+It could also result in a competitor with greater financial, technical, marketing, service, and other resources, all of which could harm our ability to compete.